PhantomBot/PhantomBot/CODESTYLE.md

    }
 ```
 *Note: `parse_commandpath.pl` is depending on the conventions noted above to be followed correctly.*
-*Note: New-lines in command descriptions are not supported in `command-list-generator.php`.
+*Note: New-lines in command descriptions are not supported in `parse_commandpath.pl`.
 Only the text on the same line as `@commandpath` is parsed.*